 The magnificent building of Yazd Jame Mosque (Congregational Friday Mosque) is graced with a tiled entrance portal, flanked by two 48m-high minarets and adorned with inscriptions from the 15th century.

-The mosque was constructed on the site of a fire temple from the time of Sasanian Empire and was largely rebuilt between 1324 and 1365.
+The mosque was constructed on the site of a fire temple from the time of Sassanids and was largely rebuilt between 1324 and 1365 AD.
 The exquisite mosaics on the dome and mihrab, and the tiles above the main western entrance to the courtyard are masterpieces of calligraphy, evoking sacred names in infinitely complex patterns.

 The art of calligraphy and engrossing works along with the beautiful patterns and designs on the corners of its ceiling inside the mosque depicts the holy name of Ali which is really marvelous and exquisite.
 This mosque with its high altitude and blue tiles worked as beacons for the people inside the desert to find their ways.